 Photo by Ian Turnell on Pexels.com

 This blog has become an intimate part of my life.
-I began writing it in 2011 as part of a class on Educational Technology (which is already so outdated).
-We had to explore different blog platforms, choose one, and just write a quick introductory “hello”.
+I began writing it in 2011 as part of a class on Educational Technology.
+The assignment was to explore different blog platforms, choose one, write a quick introductory “hello”, and post.

-From that, I was hooked.
-And thousands of visitors and views later, I am fortunate to be able to write what I feel and think in the hope that you will connect to what I’m sharing with you.
+I have been fortunate to write what I feel and think in the hope that you will connect a little bit to what I’m sharing with you.

 This blog has been my therapist, my keeper of grudges, and my platform for voicing so much of what I experienced within my little Jewish world.